andre-st/goodreads-toolbox/GOODTIPS.md

   Few coarse-grained shelves better than 100+ fine-grained shelves: faster to navigate and more likely to keep up-to-date for every book.
   Anemic shelves also render functions such as "[select multiple shelves](https://www.secondrunreviews.com/2016/03/selecting-multiple-shelves-goodreads.html)" (intersection ∩) useless.
   - avoid shelves that will likely never contain more than 3 books
-  - merge strongly overlapping shelves, e.g., _"politics-economy-history"_ or _"software-testing-infosec"_ (minimizing difference within a shelf and maximize difference between shelves)
+  - merge strongly overlapping shelves, e.g., _"politics-economy-history"_ or _"software-testing-infosec"_ (try to minimize difference within a shelf and maximize difference between shelves)
   - remove shelves only good in theory but never used practically

 - **Add unread books to custom shelves too.** This works